chenboran/firesight-wiki-clone/Home.md

 * improved error handling and messages (e.g., detect invalid file for imread)

 ### Pipeline Stages
+Each stage in a pipeline performs a specific operation on the current pipeline image.
 Pipeline stages can be named.
 If the "name" field is omitted, stages are named in sequence: s1, s2, etc. Stage operation is defined by the "op" field:
 * [[op: blur]]
 * [[op: Canny]]
 * [[op: cvtColor]]